 - The magnification of the image should be such that the fetal head and thorax occupy the whole screen.

 - A mid-sagittal view of the face should be obtained.
 This is defined by the presence of the echogenic tip of the nose and rectangular shape of the palate anteriorly, the translucent diencephalon in the centre and the nuchal membrane posteriorly.
-Minor deviations from the exact midline plane would cause non-visualization of the tip of the nose and visibility of the zygomatic process of the maxilla.
+Minor deviations from the exact midline plane would cause non-visualization of the tip of the nose and visibility of the maxilla.

 - The fetus should be in a neutral position, with the head in line with the spine.
 When the fetal neck is hyperextended the measurement can be falsely increased and when the neck is flexed, the measurement can be falsely decreased.